 Jeff has been an employee of one of the largest software companies in the world for more than 25 years.
 He is a people manager and has managed teams and projects of many sizes.
 Jeff developed an appreciation of nature as a kid when playing in the woods of Price Hill, and as an adult he has been a supporter of environmental groups for more than 30 years.
 He first learned of WWC during a 2008 hike at Bender Mountain Nature Preserve with his daughter’s Girl Scout troop, and has been a WWC member ever since.
 Jeff joined the Board of Trustees in 2017.
-Among his current contributions to WWC, he oversees Human Resources and payroll topics and is a member of the Nominating and Land Stewardship committees.
+Among his current contributions to WWC, he oversees HR and payroll topics and is a member of the Executive, Nominating and Land Stewardship committees.
 Jeff also spends a great deal of time off hours hiking and working at Bender Mountain, and enjoys talking with other hikers about the Bender Preserve and the work of WWC.
 Jeff previously chaired the Events Committee and was the WWC Secretary for about four years, and served as Vice President before becoming President in 2021.

 Steve Johns, Secretary